If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

 Ideally, you want to do your small talk in your actual appointment, not when you're trying to get through a call list.

-We also train our interns to help us run Part D comparisons in the fall, which is a time-consuming task with very little reward.
-However, it's a great service to provide to your clients, despite the low commission.
+We also train our interns to help us run Part D comparisons in the fall.
+It is a great service to provide to your clients, despite the low commission.

-Other tasks your insurance intern could do include:
+Other tasks for your insurance intern could include:

 We're lucky to have marketing staff, but I know most independent agents are doing everything themselves.
 An intern could take some of the marketing burdens off your shoulders.

-The first place I'd look for a new intern is your local college or university.
+The first place I would look for a new intern is your local college or university.
 Many colleges and universities have internship programs in place, and they may even subsidize part of the hourly pay.

 Just do an online search with the name of your local college + internships.